Sapient-Predictive-Analytics/dataportal/README.md

 [How the first 10 Native Tokens to be featured were chosen](https://github.com/Sapient-Predictive-Analytics/dataportal/blob/main/rationale.md)

 ***

+## Flow of the Dataportal and recommended reading

+(1) If you are new to Python data analysis, backtesting, trading or native tokens please start with our simple World Mobile Token casestudy.
+(2) Next or if you have some background, proceed to the Backtesting section to get started with Backtrader and Python plotting.
+(3) Refer to our section on the Heatmap feature next for advanced plotting and optimization of trading strategies.
+(4) More feature-rich or complex backtests are dealt with in the continued Backtesting section.
+(5) This is continued in the Advanced Heatmap optimization study.
+(6) Don't miss the chapter on Risk Management before you consider actually trading native tokens!
+(7) Learn about data cleaning and outlier detection here.
+(8) Finally, download or ingest native tokens data using our API.
+* Get in touch, share ideas, reach out.
+* This website and repo are NOT FINANCIAL ADVICE!

+***

 ## Casestudy Milestone 1
 Simple data manipulation on clean WMT (Minswap) data